syko/VSCodeLogMagic/README.md

   - `logSuffix`: An ending suffix to complete the log statement, like _);_.
 The caret is placed right before the suffix by default.
   - `quoteCharacter`: The quote character to use when outputting strings.
   - `insertSpaces`: A boolean indicating whether logged strings should be wrapped in spaces for padding.

+## Limitations

+It does not know types or the semantics behind variables and parameters so it is not smart enough to avoid logging functions or other non-human-readable data.
+Consider it a helper, rather than a perfect tool for generating log statements.

 ## Release Notes